annabakas/othello/README.md

 The game ends when there are no moves left for both players or when the board is completely filled.

 At the conclusion of the game, the winner and players' final scores are shown.
+In human vs. human gameplay, players have the option to play multiple games.

 ## Structure
 **logic.c/h**